Himalayan Yoga Academy

 Conclusion

-Titali Kriya or Asana can be practiced for warming and opening joints as subtle exercises, for more warm up and stretching as Dynamic exercises, and then for stilling, strength, stamina, endurance, power as Asanas.
-Butter fly can be practiced in beginning of session, middle of the session, and middle of the day as need.
-It is very common asana for all levels of practitioners.
+Titali Kriya or Asana can be practiced for warming and opening joints as subtle exercises, for more warm-up and stretching as Dynamic exercises, and then for stilling, strength, stamina, endurance, and power as Asanas.
+Butterfly can be practiced at the beginning of the session, middle of the session, and middle of the day as needed.
+It is a very common asana for all levels of practitioners.

 NATHA YOGA TRADITION